 Artist Colleen Southwell is inspired by her garden, the natural environment, everyday objects and a commitment to celebrating beauty in the little things.

-Each piece comprises often hundreds of individual parts, finely drawn, cut, embossed, shaped and assembled.
+Each piece comprises often hundreds of individual parts, finely drawn and painted, cut, embossed, shaped and assembled.
 These fragile works are mounted using entomology pins, giving the appearance of floating and employing shadow as a transient feature of the piece.

 “The finished works allude to scientific herbarium and entomology specimens, often a combination of both, and are intended to be observed closely.
 Each element is largely imaginary, a compilation of observed patterns and forms that can be discovered when we take the time to pause, look and really see.”

 Colleen's inaugural exhibition Unfurl, a duo with fellow artist Peter Worsley in 2018, was a sell-out and the seed of her growing art practice.
 She has since held her first solo exhibition, Into the Wilder.
 The show was also a sellout, the first for the well regarded Corner Store Gallery in NSW, Australia.

 Colleens work has won the People’s Choice Award at the highly contested Little Things Art Prize at Saint Cloche Gallery in Sydney, selected as a finalist in the prestigious Pro Hart Outback Art Prize, and invited to exhibit at the esteemed Artisans in the Gardens exhibition at the Sydney Royal Botanic Gardens.
 She has been featured by The Planthunter publication, and included on the list of the Beautiful Bizarre international contemporary art magazine's Top 100 Paper Artists.
 Her works are held in private collections in Australia and the USA.